Dick Smith (make-up artist): Early career in television

 For a television adaptation of The Moon and Sixpence (1959), Smith was required to turn Laurence Olivier into a leprosy victim: "When I finished the make-up, he looked in the mirror and said, 'Dick, it does the acting for me.'
 I've never forgotten his words."
 Other early work by Smith was seen on Way Out (1961), a short-lived supernatural syndicated clone of Twilight Zone, produced by Susskind in New York City, and hosted by Roald Dahl.
 Most memorable was a make-up of a man (Barry Morse) who had half of his face suddenly erased by a spilled vial of photo retouching fluid that affected real people when merely applied to their photos.
 In another Way Out episode, a Hunchback of Notre-Dame make-up created by Smith becomes permanently affixed to an evil actor who then became his character and could never remove his make-up.
 Smith contributed to all 14 Way Out episodes, and other 1960s television shows as well.

 In 1965, Smith published an instructional book, titled Dick Smith's Do-It-Yourself Monster Make-up Handbook, a special edition of Forrest J Ackerman's Famous Monsters of Filmland magazine series.

-In 1967, Smith provided special make-up for two episodes of the vampire soap opera Dark Shadows; in the storyline, vampire Barnabas Collins (then played by Jonathan Frid) was undergoing medical treatment to change him into a living human being.
+In 1967, Smith provided special make-up for two episodes of the supernatural soap opera Dark Shadows; in the storyline, vampire Barnabas Collins (played by Jonathan Frid) was undergoing medical treatment to change him into a living human being.
 The experiment goes drastically wrong, and Barnabas ages rapidly, to the appearance of a man over 175 years old.
 Smith said that designing the make-up appliances for Dark Shadows "turned out to be valuable preparation for Little Big Man."